DaVinciTachyon/SWENG2020/README.md

 Software Engineering project of group 23: Incubator App for EiSHT

+### What Is Contained?

+The Source Code for a Flutter Application which may be run on android and iOS.

 ### How To Install

 1. Install Android Studio, an emulator and Flutter